juliangav/www.julian.is/_posts/2016-10-26-smashingconf-barcelona-2016-day-2.md

 author: Julian Gaviria
 ---

 First day was a blast.
-Learned a ton of stuff I had know idea I didn't know and that I'm able to use in production now.
+Learned a ton of new stuff that I wasn't privy to before (and able to use in production).
 I'm surprised to say that the second day has been even better.
 Again, just a disclaimer that these notes weren't edited and they were added just as they were jotted down.
 Enjoy!

 <h2>John Allsopp - The Mystery Speaker (<a href="http://alistapart.com/article/dao" target="_blank">Dao of Web Design</a>)</h2>